PPC.co

 Spend Extra Time On Keywords

 It would help if you spent extra time on keyword research.
-You must know what keywords perform better and generate the majority of your results and conversations.
+You must know what keywords perform better and generate the majority of your results and conversations across the search engine.

 Moreover, it is vital to address keywords that you think are hurting the performance of your campaign.
 Conduct extensive keyword research.